AdamZettel/ML-From-Scratch-notebooks/README.md

 # Machine Learning From Scratch

+## My Modifications to the Original Repo
+My plan is to gradually explore the code inside this repository and create jupyter notebook versions of the code with explanations.

 ## About
 Python implementations of some of the fundamental Machine Learning models and algorithms from scratch.